Tochio12/group-6-project/README.md

 - - - -

 ## Description
-> Cratedigger is a an app that does exactly what it states...
+> Cratedigger is a music streaming app that does exactly what it states...
 We dig through the crate for you, to really find those gems.
 Looking for your jam?
 We got you.
-Cratedigger is a music streaming web app.

 ## Installation
 > N/A